Skip to main content

 We report on consumer campaigns that are happening.
 We try to report on all the major consumer boycotts that have been called globally, including national ones such as the China boycott and Turkey boycott.
 If a specific boycott has not been called, we may still produce content that focus on human rights abuses and issues of sovereignty, for example in Hong Kong, Tibet and Taiwan, which was discussed in the ‘Should we boycott China?’ article.
 We will continue to give coverage to other atrocities as information becomes available.

 We only add companies to our Boycotts List if a boycott has officially been called by an external group.
 This is the case with BDS, which is a movement developed and led by Palestinians and people across the globe proactively support.
-If a boycott hasn’t been called, then we will still mark down companies that have operations in Oppressive Regimes.

-Please get in touch if there is a specific boycott you would like us to cover.
+Please get in touch if there is a specific boycott call you would like us to cover.
 View our full boycotts list.

 'It’s complicated, you don’t understand'